-Home safety should be a matter of priority during the coming winter months, as often the psychological trauma of a home break-in can far outweigh the loss of material possessions.
-Keep your home, your family and your neighbours safe!
-SAFE HOUSING
+Home safety should be a matter of priority during the coming winter months, as often the psychological trauma of a home break-in can far outweigh the loss of material pos-

 December 2014

 How to deal with chronic homelessness and problems around housing?
 The ultimate goal is to bring together landlords and tenants to work toward equity in housing.
 Queen City Tenants Association (QCTA) brought the community together to listen to those who work around housing issues.